terrarium-earth/project-odyssey/docs/cadmus/admin-claims/flags.md

 /cadmus adminclaims flag remove <id> <flag>
 ```
 Removes a flag from an admin claim
-- `id` the identifier for the admin claim.
+- `id`: The identifier for the admin claim.
-- `flag` the name of the flag to be removed.
+- `flag`: The name of the flag to be removed.

 ## Flag List Command